phoenixlabsresearch/spark-docs/whats-new/multiple-rewards-and-claim.md

 ## Multiple Rewards and Claim

-Spark Protocol offers the option to have _**multiple rewards**_ per token.
-Now, it is possible for an asset listing to enable additional incentive rewards denominated in their protocol tokens.
+Spark Protocol offers the option to have _**multiple rewards**_ per token depending on whether an asset listing to enables an incentive rewards denominated in their protocol tokens.

 Spark Protocol also allows a user to claim rewards to another account as well as self and to claim multiple types of rewards per asset in single tx.